garrandall/popular-music-data/tracks/just-a-little-bit-of-you-michael-jackson.md

 Bring your love and nothing else

-Ooh just a, just a
+Oh just a, just a
 Just a little bit of you every day
 Will surely keep the doctor away
 Just a little bit of you every day